KnowageLabs/Knowage-Documentation/chapter_3/create_new_dashboard/index.rst

         Map widget - *Layers* section of a map widget.

-Clicking the Add Layer button allows the visualization of all the available datasets/layers.
+The clicking of the *Add Layer* button allows the visualization of all the available datasets/layers.
 The wizard allows the visualization of all of them or just one type by clicking the specific button.

 .. figure:: media/image104_n1.png